astridx/meinblog/content/posts/joomla/45joomla-template-dark-mode.en.md

 }
 ```

-These CSS variables are used to switch JavaScript, which queries the time zone, on and off.
+These CSS variables are switched on and off via JavaScript, which queries the time zone.

 ```js
 // Get Current ClientTime